MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-synchronize-folders-by-using-ews-in-exchange.md

 description: "Find out how to use the EWS Managed API or EWS to get a list of folders, or a list of folders that have changed, in order to synchronize your client."
 ---

-# How to: Synchronize folders by using EWS in Exchange
+# Synchronize folders by using EWS in Exchange

 Find out how to use the EWS Managed API or EWS to get a list of folders, or a list of folders that have changed, in order to synchronize your client.